avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 **Cons for lemmetization**
 1. Need to identify part of speech
 2. Need to understand fundamentals of linguistics thus more complex
-3. Not as good as stemmer for query use

 #### Spacy Lemmatization
 ![Alternate image text](/images/twitter/lem_without_pos.png)

 ```python